 So, how did we do?
 Pretty well, I’d say.
 Using Progress® DataDirect® drivers, we were able to cut the time to load one million rows of data from six hours down to only eight minutes.

 It really is as simple as downloading our Progress® DataDirect® Amazon Redshift ODBC driver or JDBC driver.
-After some minor reconfiguration on Redshift, you are ready to bulk upload data at lightning speeds.
 In my demo, I used Oracle Data Integrator, but the drivers I used are compatible with many more tools including:

 DDL for target supplier table

 Once you’ve chosen your tool, just follow these steps:

 The following images are sample results using Microsoft SQL Server Integration Services 2012 (SSIS) and finishing in less than 10 minutes compared to six hours with the open source Postgres ODBC driver.

 This tutorial shows one way you can get massive improvement in your data connectivity performance, but it’s just a sample insider tip from Progress DataDirect.
 If you want to discover more ways to improve performance, be sure to register for this February 11 webinar: Industry Insight: Optimize Your Data for Better Performance.
 We look forward to seeing you there!
 If you want to get started now, Get Your Free ODBC Driver Trial Now.

 I also talk about the challenge in this video: